Egglord-from-TPT/Priority-comparison/README.md

 !NB!
 Use: pip install variablesplus
-But, to import it: import vb
+But, to import it: import vp